percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 Temporary file encryption
 =========================

-|Percona Server| 5.7.22 added support for encrypting temporary file storage
-enabled using ``encrypt-tmp-files``.
+Percona Server 5.7.22 added support for encrypting temporary file storage enabled using ``encrypt-tmp-files``.
 This storage or files are local to the node and has no direct effect on |PXC| replication. |PXC| recommends enabling it on all the nodes of the cluster, though that is not mandatory.
-Parameter to enable this option is same as in |Percona Server|:
+Parameter to enable this option is same as in Percona Server:

 .. code-block:: text